OpenSTREAM-solvers/openstream/_sources/Packages/Solvers.rst.txt

 Solvers
 =======

-:mod:`Solvers` defines the individual solver packages and related superclasses.
+The :mod:`Solvers` package defines the core solver modules and their associated superclasses.
+Each solver is tailored to simulate specific regimes of one-dimensional, two-phase flow, with increasing levels of physical detail and complexity.

+Explore the available solver frameworks:

 .. toctree::
    :maxdepth: 3